-Parameter Environmental Mitigation Measures Institutional Responsibility Impacts Implementation Monitoring/Supervision health and safety concerns and complaints.
-Important information to be disseminated to the people are, among others, the following: Overview and objectives of the proposed project; Preliminary and/or final detailed design of proposed project components; Potential environmental and social impacts (positive and negative) of the project, and the proposed mitigation measures for the perceived negative impacts; and Grievance redress mechanism and contact details of the project.
-Construction Planning Inadequate planning could lead to nonimplementation of EMP during the construction phase and result in significant environmental impacts leading to noncompliance with ADB's environmental safeguard requirements.
-Designate an Environmental Health and Safety Officer (EHSO).
-Conduct training on the rationale for and implementation of the SEMP and EMP to enhance general understanding and clarify responsibilities regarding implementation, including monitoring and reporting, must also be provided to relevant staff of contractors (including EHSOs) The Contractor will be required to submit to PMU, for review and approval, a SEMP including (a) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes, (b) specific mitigation measures following the approved EMP; (c) monitoring program as per EMP; and (d) budget for SEMP Contractor PMU, Divisional/Regional Office, PIU, PMSC
+Parameter Environmental Mitigation Measures Institutional Responsibility Impacts - Implementation Monitoring/Supervision Construction Impacts and Mitigation Me Inadequate planning Designate an Environmental Health and Contractor PMU, Division/Regional Planning could lead to non- implementation of EMP during the construction phase and result in significant environmental impacts leading to noncompliance with ADB's environmental safeguard requirements.
+Safety Officer (EHSO).
+Conduct training on the rationale for and implementation of the SEMP and EMP to enhance general understanding and clarify responsibilities regarding implementation, including monitoring and reporting, must also be provided to relevant staff of contractors (including EHSOs) The Contractor will be required to submit to PMU, for review and approval, a SEMP including (a) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid and hazardous wastes, (b) specific mitigation measures following the approved EMP; (c) monitoring program as per EMP; and (d) budget for SEMP implementation.
+No works can commence prior to approval of SEMP.
+The SEMP will include the following: Construction Compound Management Plan; Construction Traffic Management Plan; Office, PIU, PMSC